Here’s your perfect itinerary for spending 24 hours in Belfast

 There are several companies offering tours, You can book this tour from Belfast’s leading private tour company Belfast Tours NI.

-if you are only one day in Belfast, you can make the most of your day by taking multi tours in one day.
+if you are only one day in Belfast, you can make the most of your day by taking multiple tours in one day.

 Ask your tour guide to drop you at Belfast City Hall, Entering city Hall is free.
 A monument to the prosperity derived from Belfast’s 19th-century linen and shipbuilding industries.
 The gardens are littered with statues, including one of Sir Edward Harland (1831-95), mayor of Belfast and founder of the famous Harland & Wolff shipyard that built the SS Titanic.